Hi and welcome to MelvinBlog Dot Com. Feel free to subscribe to my RSS for future updates.

 I’m going to be working on original products, sites with traffic/revenue and startups to cover all corners of the market.

-8. Ruth - Web Career Girl
+8. Ruth - Web Career Girl says

 I agree with Forest.
 You can still sell startup sites, as long as you are offering quality.
 And I also offer a lot of customer service which I think my buyers really appreciate.
 But I will also be using different site flipping models like Forest just listed.